RPI-ITWS/ITWS-2110-F24-martid13/lab6/README.md

     - <b>Law of Uniform Connectedness: </b>Connecting related information visually improves clarity and credibility.

   - ### Implementation(s):
+- added small subheader to the main title telling the user what the site is for, and the author's name.

 ## Valuable
   - ### My Website: